Subscribe

 “It’s a much-formalised sector and the guys [perpetrators] know exactly what they are going after.
 They would just shut a site down.
 We've seen people having to change sites or stop working, and this has an impact on the completion timelines of the projects.
 Until such a time when you can come to an agreement with the ‘business forum’, construction will not proceed in some cases.”

-Juanita Clark, CEO of Digital Council Africa, and co-founder of the FTTH Council Africa.
+Juanita Clark, CEO of the Digital Council Africa.

-Juanita Clark, CEO of Digital Council Africa, and co-founder of the FTTH Council Africa.
+Juanita Clark, CEO of the Digital Council Africa.

 During the criminal act, the leader of the company awarded the development project is approached by the members of the ‘business forum’ and extort funds.
 If an agreement is not reached, this often escalates to kidnapping, violence, assault, threats or murder.